 Caroline Park, Fellowship Coordinator

-Human Developmental and Regenerative Biology Concentrator, Harvard College
+BA in Human Developmental and Regenerative Biology, Harvard College

 Contact: [email protected]

 Caroline hails from the tiny town of Whippany, New Jersey.
-She studies metabolic syndrome at the Cowan Laboratory of the Harvard Stem Cell Institute.
-As a Herchel Smith Fellow, she is currently pursuing a thesis on the effects of maternal malnutrition on fetal development.
-An avid traveler, Caroline has worked in various countries of Southeast Asia and southern Africa.
-When she is not at lab, she is either planning her next trip, eating something spicy, or rooting for the New York Mets.
+She is currently at the University of Melbourne on a U.S. Fulbright Anne Wexler Scholarship in Public Policy.
+During her undergraduate years, she studied metabolic syndrome at the Cowan Laboratory of the Harvard Stem Cell Institute.
+As a Herchel Smith Fellow in 2016, she focused on the effects of maternal malnutrition on fetal development.
+An avid traveler, Caroline has worked on various humanitarian projects throughout Southeast Asia and southern Africa.
+When she is not working, she can be found jogging around town, eating something spicy, or rooting for the New York Mets.

 BA in Political Science, Colorado College

 Sarah Davidson is a Senior Associate at NY Green Bank where she provides investment, portfolio management, and operations support while focusing on communications and external affairs.